 - Proof of residence, usually in the form of a bank statement at your current address.

-US trader?
-Here’s what to look for in a forex broker
+What US traders should look for in a US forex broker

 As a US forex trader, there are a few key points to be mindful of, mostly related to the regulations that are in place around trading there.

 In the US, binary options trading is legal, as are most derivative products including options and futures.
 There are some exceptions though.
-CFDs trading is not legal, nor is spread betting.
+CFD trading is not legal, nor is spread betting.

 With those points in mind then, here are a few tips to follow that can help ensure your US forex broker choice is the best one possible: